1971 India-Pakistan war: Hero of Longewala passes away in Jodhpur | Entertainment

 ''Naik (retd) Bhairon Singh Ji will be remembered for his service to our nation.
 He showed great courage at a crucial point in our nation's history.
 Saddened by his passing away.
 My thoughts are with his family in this hour of sadness.
 Om Shanti,'' Modi tweeted.

 Shah, in his Tweet, remembered his meeting with the war hero during his visit to Jaisalmer in December last year, saying the ''tale of his bravery will keep motivating the future generations.''
-Rathore's son Sawai Singh told PTI on Saturday that his father was admitted to the All India Institute of Medical Sciences (AIIMS) at Jodhpur on December 14, two days before the 51st anniversary of the war, after his health deteriorated and his limbs got affected in what seemed like a paralysis.
+Defence Minister Rajnath Singh also expressed sadness over the death of Rathore and described him as a ''brave warrior of the 1971 war''.

+''Naik (retd) Bhairon Singh Ji, was such a brave warrior of the 1971 war who showed amazing courage in the Battle of Longewala.
+I am deeply saddened by his death.
+My condolences to his bereaved family.
+Bhairon Singh Ji's contribution to the military history of India will remain indelible,'' he said in a tweet in Hindi.

 ''Doctors told us that my father possibly suffered a brain stroke.
 He was in and out of ICU over the last few days,'' Singh said.
 The Rathore family lives in Solankiatala village, about 100 km from Jodhpur.